-A: We receive approximately 200 applications each year.
+A: We receive approximately 300 applications each year.
 We do not have the resources to provide pre-application evaluations.
 It is the responsibility of the applicant to determine eligibility.
+In order to determine basic eligibility for graduate programs, (ie. GPA and program) you should refer to the Faculty of Graduate Studies webpage.
 Please see the recommended and required background checklist for MSc. and PhD applicants, and browse through our graduate courses.
 If you do not have a sufficiently strong background in Statistics, we cannot recommend that you apply.

 Q: How many applications do you receive every year, and how many are accepted into the program?

 A: Last year we received over 300 applications, and were able to admit approximately five percent of these applicants.

 Q: Can I start the program in January instead of in September?